 There’s nothing quite as comforting as coming home.

-There are a few different places I consider home, but Boylston, Massachusetts represents the most familiar, comfortable, and beloved of these homes.
+There are a few different places I consider home, but Boylston, Massachusetts is the most familiar, comfortable, and beloved of these homes.
 This is where I’ve spent most of my life, and I don’t truly feel like I’m coming home until I’m on a flight into Boston Logan Airport.

 Even the winters can be beautiful despite the bitter cold.
 Driving through a quiet street with frosted trees hanging overhead like a snowy canopy is a truly stunning sight.

-But autumn is by far the best season, and I am thrilled to experience fall here for the first time in four years.
-The summer sun still warms the earth but sharp, chilly winds drift through the still-green trees to signal the coming seasonal change.
+But autumn is the best season, and I am thrilled to experience fall here for the first time in four years.
+The summer sun still warms the earth but sharp, chilly winds drift through the colorful trees to signal the coming seasonal change.

 A definite perk of living in central Massachusetts is the abundance of woods.
 Rich, welcoming forests line every street, calling for adventurers to come and explore the dense wilderness.

-Foxes, deer, birds, and lots of other animals roam the woods year-round, and there are plenty of marked hiking trails for strolling through the woodland.
+Foxes, deer, birds, squirrels and other animals roam the woods year-round, and there are plenty of marked hiking trails for strolling through the woodland.

 No matter what the scenario, New England gives you the opportunity to embrace nature and enjoy life in simple ways.
-That is what I love about coming home.